 All business strategies must take a stand on what kind of human capital the company needs to achieve success.
 For HR to be able to deliver on this, it needs to learn to keep away from all kinds of summer party organising committees, anniversary gift planning teams, and cake order tasks.
 Instead, HR needs to become serious about building itself a basic core based on technology.
 This is the only way for HR to rise up from being a mere support function to becoming a strong influencer within the organisation.

 Stop shoveling alone in your silo!

 This new mindset is not only about what HR can do.
 In a self-organising company, everyone from HR to operative management to IT must cooperate closely so that people, practices, and tools can function together seamlessly and create value.

 Us Finns have a particular bonus challenge here: the concept of sisu.
-At times it can be our secret super power that pushes us onwards.
-But on its flipside it can bring a mentality of shovelling through slush on one’s own, through gritted teeth.
+At times it can be our secret superpower that pushes us onwards.
+But on its flipside, it can bring a mentality of shoveling through slush on one’s own, through gritted teeth.
 If these solo shovellers occupy top management positions in a company, they can find it hard to accept help even in situations where change is unavoidable.
 A part of HR’s role is to shake up this management dilemma and advocate for a change in attitudes.